gereleth/jupyter-bbox-widget/README.md

 - v0.6.0
     - rewritten to use [`anywidget`](https://github.com/manzt/anywidget) under the hood.
+    - revised the way images are sent to frontend
 - v0.5.0
     - enabled use of `widget.on_skip` and `widget.on_submit` methods as decorators
 - v0.4.0